Wenke-D/objlang-scalpel/instructions-obj.md

 ## Extension A. Inheritance

-The goal of this extension is to allow the use of [extends] in a class definition of an objlang program, for defining a child class that inherits attributes and methods from a parent class.
+The goal of this extension is to allow the use of `extends` in a class definition of an objlang program, for defining a child class that inherits attributes and methods from a parent class.
 The child class may also:
-  (i)   add new attributes
+1. add new attributes
-  (ii)  add new methods
+2. add new methods
-  (iii) overwrite methods of the parent class
+3. overwrite methods of the parent class

-If you consider implementing this extension, I suggest you proceed again following an incremental approach: first complete (i), add (ii) only when (i) works, and (iii) only when (ii) also works.
+If you consider implementing this extension, I suggest you proceed again following an incremental approach
+1. add __new attributes__
+2. add __new method__
+3. and __overwrite method__

 ### 1. New attributes